In the 21st century, period poverty is still rife throughout the world.

 Here, we have to teach women and girls that you need to use clean, hygienic, purpose-built products.
 Rags and toilet roll, etc, is not good enough for any woman – even when perceived to be clean – and every girl and woman deserves better.

 Menstrual health programmes need to cover why sanitary products are needed as well as how to use them.
 This is important for many aspects of female health.
 It increases confidence, agency and independence.
-Being confident with menstrual health management will helo women and girls stay in school and work.
+Being confident with menstrual health management will help women and girls stay in school and work.

 Improve Access to Products